 - The due diligence required to responsibly make a decision was overwhelming.
 Peggy did not have the experience, time, or resources to conduct her own lease audits, environmental surveys, market analyses, insurance policies and building inspections.
 This was not the passive investment that the broker advertised.

 After further research, the CPA determined that a 1031 exchange into a diversified portfolio of Delaware Statutory Trust (DST) investments was much more appropriate for Peggy.
-After seeking out what he thought was the best 1031 DST group in the market that could help Peggy complete her 1031 exchange into DST offerings, the CPA decided that Kay Properties and Investments was the only group with whom she should work.
-Kay Properties had already completed all the due diligence the CPA required, including property visits, lease reviews, market comparable sales analysis, DST offering structure, underwriting analysis, and etc.
+Due diligence had already been completed, including property visits, lease reviews, market comparable sales analysis, DST offering structure, underwriting analysis, and etc.

 There are material risks associated with investing in real estate, Delaware Statutory Trust (DST) properties and real estate securities including illiquidity, tenant vacancies, general market conditions and competition, lack of operating history, interest rate risks, the risk of new supply coming to market and softening rental rates, general risks of owning/operating commercial and multifamily properties, short term leases associated with multi-family properties, financing risks, potential adverse tax consequences, general economic risks, development risks and long hold periods.
 There is a risk of loss of the entire investment principal.
 Past performance is not a guarantee of future results.
 Potential cash flow, potential returns and potential appreciation are not guaranteed.
 For an investor to qualify for any type of investment, there are both financial requirements and suitability requirements that must match specific objectives, goals and risk tolerances.